Residential Care for Eating Disorders and Substance Use

 Healing starts here.

 Send a secure message to our care team.
-Or call us anytime, day or night:

 Integrated residential treatment gives you the chance to step away from the stress of everyday life so you can focus on getting well.
-Working with a dedicated team who have years of experience with eating disorders and substance use issues, you will learn more about yourself — and the unique triggers that drive your attitudes and actions around food, drugs, alcohol, or any other substance you can’t put down.
+Working with a dedicated team who have years of experience with eating disorders and addiction issues, you will learn more about yourself — and the unique triggers that drive your attitudes and actions around food, drugs, alcohol, or any other substance you can’t put down.

 With dedicated, 24/7 support offered in a safe, comfortable setting, you can: